-Leading figures from the software integration sector are to speak at Information Age‘s forthcoming XML and Web Services conference in London.
-Confirmed speakers include : Bob Sutor, director of WebSphere Infrastructure Software for IBM; Scott Dietzen, chief technology officer of BEA Systems; and Ram Menon, the chief strategy officer of Tibco.
+Leading figures from the software integration sector are to speak at Information Age‘s forthcoming XML and Web Services conference in London on 29-30 September.
+Confirmed speakers include : David Luckham, pioneer of the ‘event-driven architecture’; Bob Sutor, director of WebSphere Infrastructure Software for IBM; Scott Dietzen, chief technology officer of BEA Systems; and Ram Menon, chief strategist at Tibco.